Event Agenda

 Speakers

-Justice Rutenge (Moderator, Executive Director, FCS), Viveka Carlestam (Senior Programme Manager, Democratic Governance and Human Rights, Embassy of Sweden)
+Moderator: Justice Rutenge (Executive Director, FCS), Presenter: Viveka Carlestam (Senior Programme Manager, Democratic Governance and Human Rights, Embassy of Sweden)

 Venue:Main Hall